kubeshop/botkube/README.md

 ### Supports Custom Resources

 BotKube can monitor literally any Kubernetes resource including Custom Resource.
-This enables you to configure alerts on some interesting events like - certificate issue/expiry if you use [cert-manager](https://cert-manager.io/) or backup failure in case you use backup tools like Velero or Kanister.
+This enables you to configure alerts on events like - certificate issue if you use [cert-manager](https://cert-manager.io/) or backup failure in case you use backup tools like Velero or Kanister.

 <br /><br />